AriWebb/ariwebb.github.io/_projects/case_shiller.md

 # Project

-As a final project for our course CS 229: Machine Learning, Matt Wolff, Laywood Fayne and I compiled economic data and used it to predict the Case Shiller housing index in 20 major US cities.
+As a final project for CS 229: Machine Learning, Matt Wolff, Laywood Fayne and I compiled economic data and used it to predict the Case Shiller housing index in 20 major US cities.
 Find the full source code for the project [here][repo].

 # Method + Results